 Benito Mussolini is credited with saying that "Fascism should more appropriately be called corporatism because it is the merger of state and corporate power."
 That is what we have seen happen in the US.
 It is even worse in countries with less open systems of government and weaker traditions of political ethics.
 The way weather systems move towards areas of lower pressure, corporations move their cost centres to areas of lower regulation.
 Again, toxic (often literally) behaviour, from the point of view of our Commons.

 Corporations, in their modern form, seem to have emerged from the western world's colonial past.
 They created a means by which to

-- focus capital,
+- manage and focus large concentrations of capital,

 - create a hierarchy of command modelled on military organisation,

 - create stable lines of communication,

 - create vectors to deliver to remote markets, and

 I would argue that, for all but a few inherently huge endeavours (like building things at scale out of steel) or massive works projects, the inexorable democratisation of specialised tools by the advent of general purpose computing devices of absurd power (like the laptop on which I'm composing this) and the Internet (the world's first ubiquitous, distributed, digital copying machine, which permits us to innovate without permission, and interprets censorship as damage, around which it routes) those needs are now met by commoditised products and services, removing much of corporations' reason for existing.

 Rather than perpetuating those - now largely reviled - market responses to 19th and 20th century business environments, which arguably justified the emergence of corporations, the modern business environment has decoupled and commoditise nearly all of these elements.
 It has also vastly reduced the amount of capital required to undertake most if not all legitimate business (value created is greater than or equal to the value willingly exchanged).